stshryu/stshryu.github.io/content/_index.md

     end_date = "Apr 2019"
     duties = [
     '''
-    Designed and wrote code for3 an OpenID Connect SSO integration for a large monolith project.
+    Designed and wrote code for an OpenID Connect SSO integration for a large monolith project.
 Integrations with Facebook, Google, and LinkedIn meant I had to design a system that could take access and identity tokens and handle opened sessions and IAM.
     ''',
     '''
     Wrote code in ASP.NET Core to build out basic features for our end-user experience.